Jackson's 19th TD pass, Hokies 'D' stops Virginia, 10-0 (Nov 24, 2017)

 Virginia Tech: The Hokies aren’t asking Josh Jackson to do as much in the passing game as they did earlier in the season, and the return of Steven Peoples from injury and the emergence of Deshawn McClease seems to have eased the pressure on Jackson to be their most effective player.
 By avoiding throws into trouble, that get him into trouble, and relying on the players around him to make plays and the defense to shine, he gives Virginia Tech the chance for another 10-win season.

-Virginia: The Cavaliers finished with 11 rushing yards on 20 attemots, and that put the onus on a marginal offensive line to give Benkert time to lead the offense against a defense that historically finds a way to make quarterbacks uncomfortable.
-Bwenkert was sacked four times and finished 17 for 34 for 186 yards.
+Virginia: The Cavaliers finished with 11 rushing yards on 20 attempts, and that put the onus on a marginal offensive line to give Benkert time to lead the offense against a defense that historically finds a way to make quarterbacks uncomfortable.
+Benkert was sacked four times and finished 17 for 34 for 186 yards. ”We needed to make them one-dimensional when all was said and done,” Foster said.

 UP NEXT